 In July 2015, the FASB issued Accounting Standards Update No. 2015-11: Inventory (Topic 330): Simplifying the Measurement of Inventory ("ASU 2015-11"), which changes the measurement principle for inventory from the lower of cost or market to the lower of cost and net realizable value.
 ASU 2015-11 defines net realizable value as the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 The update does not apply to inventory that is measured using last-in, first-out or the retail inventory method.
 The update applies to all other inventory, which includes inventory that is measured using first-in, first-out or average cost methods.
-The amendments in ASU 2015-11 will be effective for the Company for fiscal years, and the interim periods within those years, beginning after December 15, 2016.
-The amendments must be applied prospectively and early adoption is permitted.
-The Company does not expect this standard to have a material impact on its consolidated financial statements.
+The amendments in ASU 2015-11 are effective for the Company for fiscal years, and the interim periods within those years, beginning after December 15, 2016.
+The Company adopted ASU 2015-11 as of January 1, 2017.
+Adoption did not have a material impact on its consolidated financial statements.

 In May 2014, the FASB issued Standards Update No. 2014-09: Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which provides a single, comprehensive revenue recognition model for all contracts with customers.
 The core principal of this ASU is that an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
 In July 2015, the FASB finalized a one year delay in the effective date of this standard, which will now be effective January 1, 2018; however, early adoption is permitted any time after the original effective date, January 1, 2017.
-The Company is not electing early adoption.
 Companies can transition to the new standard under the full retrospective method or the modified retrospective method.
-The Company is currently evaluating the impact this standard will have on its consolidated financial statements.
+The Company will adopt the standard effective January 1, 2018 and expects to utilize the modified retrospective methodology.
+The Company is continuing to evaluate the effect that the standard will have on its consolidated financial statements and related disclosures.